 Bugs / feature requests

 Bugs and feature enhancements are tracked at our Github project.
 You may report a new issue there.
 Pull requests are also very welcome.
-If you have a question or you are unsure whether what you're seeing is a bug, please discuss it on firstname.lastname@example.org beforehand (see below).
+If you have a question or you are unsure whether what you're seeing is a bug, please discuss it on firstname.lastname@example.org or Slack beforehand (see below).

 You are welcome to subscribe to our mailinglists: